kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

     }
     ```

-    1. Specifies that the body should be written as Json
+    1. Specifies that the body should be read as `JSON`

 === ":simple-kotlin: `Kotlin`"